RobertToh/radeon-charts/README.md

 ## Room for Improvement
 To do:
-- Add some form of a title bar, with description
 - Add ability to export graphs as `.pngs`
 - Optimize for mobile (currently designed for deskptop only)